High-frequency trading simulation with Stream Analytics

 We can implement a realistic high-frequency trading model with a moderately complex query in Azure Stream Analytics.
 We have to simplify the model from five input variables to two, because of the lack of a built-in linear regression function.
 But for a determined user, algorithms with higher dimensions and sophistication can possibly be implemented as JavaScript UDA as well.

-Currently, the UDA cannot be debugged in Visual Studio.
-We are working on enabling that with the ability to step through JavaScript code.
-In addition, note that the fields reaching the UDA have lowercase names.
-This was not an obvious behavior during query testing.
+Currently, the UDA can't be debugged in Visual Studio.
+We're working on enabling that with the ability to step through JavaScript code.
+In addition, the fields reaching the UDA have lowercase names.
+It wasn't an obvious behavior during query testing.
 But with Azure Stream Analytics compatibility level 1.1, we preserve the field name casing so the behavior is more natural.

 I hope this article serves as an inspiration for all Azure Stream Analytics users, who can use our service to perform advanced analytics in near real time, continuously.
 Let us know any feedback you have to make it easier to implement queries for advanced analytics scenarios.